-Cohen’s \(d\) in simple linear regression models
+Cohen’s in simple linear regression models

 Consider a scenario with two conditions, control and treatment and some continuous outcome (e.g., weight).
-Cohen’s \(d\) is then defined as:
+Cohen’s

 Here’s an example to illustrate this.
 We use data from Annette Dobson (1990), An Introduction to Generalized Linear Models (p.
 9, plant weight data).